garfieldnate/Sublime-Soar-Tools/Readme.md

 ###Syntax Highlighting

-Soar syntax highlighting is applied to files with the '.soar' or '.soarunit' extensions.
+Soar syntax highlighting is applied to files with the .soar, .soarunit, or .dm extensions.
 Code folding is also provided but is irregular at the moment.

 ###Snippets